Charity Reports

 Why do we recommend them?

-• ASF runs corporate and legal campaigns, which have proven highly cost-effective in the past, and has had several notable successes
+- ASF runs corporate and legal campaigns, which have proven highly cost-effective in the past, and has had several notable successes.

-We believe that ASF is a transparent7 and impact-focused organisation.
-Their Strategic Plan specifically mentions that the organisation looks for opportunities “that are covered relatively little or with only limited success by the [animal welfare] movement”.8 That is to say, ASF seeks to maximize its impact by targeting important issues in animal welfare that are neglected by other organisations.
-One example of this is the organisation’s recent work on fish welfare.9 Fish are hardly the first animal that comes to mind when most people think about animal welfare issues.
+We believe that ASF is a transparent7 and impact-focused organization.
+Their Strategic Plan specifically mentions that the organization looks for opportunities “that are covered relatively little or with only limited success by the [animal welfare] movement”.8 That is to say, ASF seeks to maximize its impact by targeting important issues in animal welfare that are neglected by other organizations.
+One example of this is the organization’s recent work on fish welfare.9 Fish are hardly the first animal that comes to mind when most people think about animal welfare issues.
 However, the scale of fish farming is truly enormous, with up to 140 billion fish in fish farms at any one time.10 While the average wellbeing of these animals is highly uncertain, some advocates believe that there is an opportunity for large welfare gains in this space.11

-ASF has received at least $1.6 million in funding from the Open Philanthropy Project.12 Since Open Philanthropy is a leading grantmaker in the animal welfare space, this increases our confidence that ASF is a reliable bet for Founders Pledge members interested in animal welfare.
+ASF has received at least $1.6 million in funding from the Open Philanthropy Project.12 Since Open Philanthropy is a leading grant-maker in the animal welfare space, this increases our confidence that ASF is a reliable bet for Founders Pledge members interested in animal welfare.
 Open Philanthropy’s reasons for supporting ASF included “the organization’s track record securing cage-free pledges from major German retailers; [...] leadership team; and the organization’s strategic alignment with [their] goal to build a stronger farm animal welfare movement in Europe.”13 (Disclaimer: Founders Pledge has also received funding from Open Philanthropy.)

 Why do we trust this organization?

 This recommendation is made on the advice of our advisory committee of staff and a few members from Farmed Animal Funders.
-FAF is a donor learning community and philanthropic advisory organisation specifically focused on bringing an end to intensive animal farming.
+FAF is a donor learning community and philanthropic advisory organization specifically focused on bringing an end to intensive animal farming.
 Animal welfare interventions are generally less well-studied and more difficult to evaluate than interventions in other cause areas.
 Many of the best opportunities are also likely to be country-specific.
-FAF’s team is dedicated to finding these opportunities, and maximizing impact is a core organisational value.
+FAF’s team is dedicated to finding these opportunities, and maximizing impact is a core organizational value.
 The members of our advisory committee are highly value-aligned with Founder's Pledge, and we are fortunate to be able to rely on their expertise in this space.

 Message from the organization